w3c/wai-arrm/content/visual-designer.md

 ### Secondary Role: UX Designer
 The secondary owner of the task is the UX Designer.
 They design the page layout, functionality and interactions with the content on the web page or screen.

-The UX designer should support the Visual Designer when they create both the visual representation of data and the text alternative.
+The UX Designer should support the Visual Designer when they create both the visual representation of data and the text alternative.
 They ensure that all users can access both through navigation.

 ### End user persona: Lexie, an online shopper who is colorblind
 Lexie is colorblind and encounters barriers when shopping online.
 He has one of the most common visual disabilities that affect men: red and green color blindness.
 Lexie frequently shops online and sometimes encounters problems on websites and with apps where the color contrast of text and images is not adequate and where color alone is used to indicate required fields and sale prices.